 Clothes account for nearly 3.5% of a family’s expenses.
 A person will spend around $1,700 a year on clothing.
 Where do they buy clothes?
-Some do primarily through second-hand shops or via recommendations made by those promoting clothing programs.
+Some do primarily through second-hand shops or via recommendations made by those promoting clothing affiliate programs.
 Most at big box retailers.
 A huge portion of the market will go to specialty clothing stores or drop big bucks on designer wear.

 Clothing programs are the

 best way to monetize a fashion blog… and a whole lot of others, too.

 The fashion niche is suitable for anyone and everyone.
 There are blogs dedicated to high fashion.
 Blogs dedicated to streetwear.
 Blogs dedicated to baby clothing.
 And more.
 Each time a piece is mentioned is another opportunity to earn money by promoting high paying clothing offers.

 The Clothing Niche: What You Need to Know

 There are more than 7 billion people across the globe.
 An average set of clothes would include a top, bottom, and undergarments.
 Then, add in socks.
 You could include hats, scarves, gloves, lingerie, coats, dresses, and more.
 Basically, an average person is wearing 3-5 clothing pieces at any given time.

 Most individuals will have a dozen+ outfits of their choosing.